 30 August 2002

-Dalziel and Pacscoe investigate the murder of a priest who had been sent to a local parish to investigate claims of a miracle having occurred nearby.
+Dalziel and Pascoe investigate the murder of a priest who had been sent to a local parish to investigate claims of a miracle having occurred nearby.
 What they find is that church records have also been stolen.
-When they subsequently find the remains of an 8 year old girls who has been missing for over 40 years, the case points to Father Tibbings, the local priest who managed a children's home many years before until it was destroyed by fire.
-The case becomes personal for Dalziel when his dying sister, Harriet Clifford, tells him of a long hidden family secret.
+When they subsequently find the remains of an 8-year-old girl who has been missing for over 40 years, the case points to Father Tibbings, the local priest who managed a children's home many years before until it was destroyed by fire.
+The case becomes personal for Dalziel when his dying sister, Harriet Clifford, tells him of a long-hidden family secret.

 21 October 2002

 Dalziel and Pascoe investigate the death of Donald Fitzgerald who is found the morning after his retirement party bludgeoned to death on a golf course driving range with three golf balls shoved into his mouth.
 He had returned home after the party to tell his wife he was leaving her and then left the house, taking with him a new golf club he received as a retirement gift.
 Suspicion falls on Danny Macer who was recently acquitted in a murder case with striking similarities.
 When they find a key on Fitzgerald that leads to safe deposit box with a 100,000 pounds, they begin to wonder exactly what their ex-colleague was up to.
 A second murder leads them to one of their own.

 Dalziel and Pascoe investigate a bizarre series of murders which, though apparently unrelated, have one thing in common.
 Having started with someone connected to the letter A, the killer then proceeds to murder someone connected to the letter B, and so on.
 Or at least that's what the police think to be the common thread.
 One thing they know for sure is that the killer submits an entry to a writing contest after each murder, known as a dialogue with the dead.
 As the list of victims grow, the police grow increasingly frustrated at the lack of clues and their inability to make an arrest.